John Howard Griffin: Early life

 Griffin was born in 1920 in Dallas, Texas, to John Walter Griffin and Lena May Young.
 His mother was a classical pianist, and Griffin acquired his love of music from her.
 Awarded a musical scholarship, he went to France to study French language and literature at the University of Poitiers and medicine at the École de Médecine.
 At 19, he joined the French Resistance as a medic, working at the Atlantic seaport of Saint-Nazaire, where he helped smuggle Austrian Jews to safety and freedom in England.

 Griffin returned to the United States and enlisted, serving 39 months in the United States Army Air Forces stationed in the South Pacific, during which he was decorated for bravery.
 He spent 1943–44 as the only European-American on Nuni, one of the Solomon Islands, where he was assigned to study the local culture.
 He had a bout with spinal malaria that left him temporarily paraplegic.
 During this year, Griffin married an island woman.
-In 1946 he went slowly blind, the after effect of a severe concussion that he had received from a Japanese bomb.
+In 1946, he went slowly blind, the after effect of a severe concussion that he had received from a Japanese bomb.
 He would remain blind until inexplicably regaining his sight in 1957.

+A recent study of Griffin's loss of sight, based on a review of published and unpublished sources, presents evidence that Griffin may have feigned blindness.

 He returned home to Texas without his wife and converted to Catholicism in 1952, becoming a Lay Carmelite.
 He taught piano.
 He gained dispensation from the Vatican for a second marriage.
 He married one of his students, Elizabeth Ann Holland, and they had four children.

-In 1952, he published his first novel, The Devil Rides Outside, a mystery set in a monastery in postwar France, where a young American composer goes to study Gregorian chant.
+In 1952, he published his first novel, The Devil Rides Outside, which tells the story of a young American composer who goes to study Gregorian chant in a French monastery.

 During the 1940s and 1950s, Griffin wrote a number of essays about his loss of sight and his life, followed by his spontaneous return of sight in 1957.
 At that point he began to develop as a photographer.

 He published Nuni (1956), a semi-autobiographical novel drawing from his year "marooned" in the Solomon Islands.
 It shows his developing interest in ethnography.
 He conducted a kind of social study in his 1959 project, resulting in his book Black Like Me (1961).